 - A person murdered to get the property

-- Divorced women cannot claim the property of their ex-husbands.
+- Divorced women cannot claim the property of their ex-husband.

 Want To Get Shariah Compliant Will Written By A Consultant?
-Fill The Form Below:
+Fill out The Form Below: